ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a scripts that sets permission
+a script that sets the mode of the file hello